The Seventh Seal

 The Seventh Seal (Det sjunde inseglet) is a 1957 Swedish historical fantasy film written and directed by Ingmar Bergman.
 Set in Sweden during the Black Death, it tells of the journey of a medieval knight (Max von Sydow) and a game of chess he plays with the personification of Death (Bengt Ekerot), who has come to take his life.
 Bergman developed the film from his own play Wood Painting.
-The title refers to a passage from the Book of Revelation, used both at the very start of the film, and again towards the end, beginning with the words "And when the Lamb had opened the seventh seal, there was silence in heaven about the space of half an hour".
-Here, the motif of silence refers to the "silence of God", which is a major theme of the film.
+The title refers to a passage from the Book of Revelation, used both at the very start of the film and again towards the end, beginning with the words "And when the Lamb had opened the seventh seal, there was silence in heaven about the space of half an hour."
+Here, the motif of silence refers to the "silence of God," which is a major theme of the film.

-The Seventh Seal is considered a classic of world cinema, as well as one of the greatest movies of all time.
-It established Bergman as a world-renowned director, containing scenes which have become iconic through homages, critical analysis, and parodies.
+The Seventh Seal is considered a classic in the history of cinema, as well as one of the greatest films of all time.
+It established Bergman as a director, containing scenes which have become iconic through homages, critical analysis, and parodies.

 Plot

 Disillusioned knight Antonius Block and his cynical squire Jöns return from the Crusades to find the country ravaged by the plague.
 The knight encounters Death, whom he challenges to a chess match, believing he can survive as long as the game continues.
-The game they start continues throughout the story.

 The knight and his squire pass a caravan of actors: Jof and his wife Mia, with their infant son Mikael and actor-manager Jonas Skat.
-Waking early, Jof has a vision of Mary leading the infant Jesus, which he relates to a smilingly-disbelieving Mia.
+Waking early, Jof has a vision of Mary leading the infant Jesus, which he relates to a smilingly disbelieving Mia.

-Block and Jöns visit a church where a fresco of the Danse Macabre is being painted, and the squire chides the artist for colluding in the ideological fervor that led to the crusade.
+Block and Jöns visit a church where a fresco of the Danse Macabre is being painted.
+The squire chides the artist for colluding in the ideological fervor that led to the crusade.
 In the confessional, Block tells the priest he wants to perform "one meaningful deed" after what he now sees as a pointless life.
 Upon revealing to him the chess tactic that will save his life, the knight discovers that it is actually Death with whom he has been speaking.
-Leaving the church, Block speaks to a young woman condemned to be burned at the stake for consorting with the devil.
+Leaving the church, Block speaks to a young woman condemned to be burned at the stake for consorting with the Devil.
 He believes she will tell him about life beyond death, only to find that she is insane.

-In a deserted village, Jöns saves a mute servant girl from being raped by Raval, a theologian who ten years earlier persuaded the knight to join the Crusades and is now a thief.
+In a deserted village, Jöns saves a mute servant girl from being raped by Raval, a theologian who ten years earlier had persuaded the knight to join the Crusades and is now a thief.
 Jöns vows to destroy his face if they meet again.
-Jöns kidnaps the servant girl and they go into town, where the actors are performing.
-There, Skat is enticed away for a tryst by Lisa, wife of the blacksmith Plog.
+Jöns kisses the servant girl, who resists his advances.
+He then tells her to repay her debt by becoming his servant.
+She reluctantly agrees.
+The group goes into a town where the actors are performing.
+Skat is enticed away for a tryst by Lisa, wife of the blacksmith Plog.
 The stage show is interrupted by a procession of flagellants led by a preacher who harangues the townspeople.